 GRE over IPsec

 GRE (Generic Routing Encapsulation) is a tunneling protocol that encapsulates multiple protocols within IP packets, allowing the transmission of diverse network protocols over an IP network.
 On the other hand, IPSEC (IP Security) is a suite of protocols that provides secure communication over IP networks by encrypting and authenticating IP packets.
-Combining these two protocols, GRE over IPSEC provides a secure and flexible solution for transmitting network traffic over public networks.
+Combining these two protocols, GRE over IPSEC offers a secure and flexible solution for transmitting network traffic over public networks.

 Preliminary design considerations